-Considers the major developments in twentieth century American Literature, with special emphasis on issues of race, class, and gender.
-Examines responses to the upheavals of the two world wars, the liberation movements of the 1960s including feminism, and the influence of literary developments in other parts of the world.
-Significant attention will also be given to more recent writers such as Toni Morrison, Philip Roth, Louise Erdrich, and Derek Walcott.
+This course considers the major developments in 20th century American Literature, with special emphasis on issues of race, class and gender.
+It examines responses to the upheavals of the two world wars, the liberation movements of the 1960s, including feminism, and the influence of literary developments in other parts of the world.
+Significant attention will also be given to more recent writers, such as Toni Morrison, Philip Roth, Louise Erdrich and Derek Walcott.

 LIT365 Immigrant and Ethnic Literature

 The United States has been called "a nation of immigrants."
-Certainly most of us, if not immigrants ourselves, are the descendants of people who were born overseas and came to these shores seeking political asylum, religious freedom, or-most often-economic opportunity.
-Stories will reflect the pains and satisfactions of adjustment to American culture as well as the sometimes troubled relations between immigrant parents and their American-born children.
+Certainly ,most people living in the U.S., if not immigrants themselves, are the descendants of people who were born overseas and came to these shores seeking political asylum, religious freedom, or-most often- economic opportunity.
+Stories will reflect the pains and satisfactions of adjustment to American culture, as well as the sometimes troubled relations between immigrant parents and their American-born children.
 The ethnic groups represented in the course may change from semester to semester.

 LIT366 American Icons

-Meet three commonly identified American icons-the cowboy, the capitalist, and the feminist-to see what they reveal about themselves and the U.S. culture.
-Through literature, film, historical documents, and narratives, we will see how these representations of America evolve and change in response to changes in society itself and how they differ from icons in other cultures.
-The course addresses the ethnic, racial, and other variations in American life embodied in these American icons.
+Meet three commonly identified American icons - the cowboy, the capitalist and the feminist - to see what they reveal about themselves and U.S. culture.
+Through literature, film, historical documents and narratives, students will see how these representations of America evolve and change in response to changes in society itself, and how they differ from icons in other cultures.
+The course addresses ethnic, racial and other variations in American life embodied in these American icons.

 Note: Formerly LIT 395 Sexual Identity & Difference